-The increase in sales and marketing expenses during the three-month period ended March 31, 2014, as compared to the same period in 2013, was primarily due to higher payroll and related costs, as we invested in our sales organization, and an increase in marketing programs and related costs in support of our go-to-market strategy and ongoing geographic expansion.
+The increase in sales and marketing expenses during the three- and six-month periods ended June 30, 2014, as compared to the same periods in 2013, was primarily due to higher payroll and related costs, as we invested in our sales and marketing organization, and an increase in marketing programs and related costs in support of our go-to-market strategy and ongoing geographic expansion.

-We believe that sales and marketing expenses will increase in absolute dollars during the remaining quarters of 2014 as compared to the first quarter of 2014 due to an expected increase in payroll and related costs as a result of continued headcount growth in our sales and marketing organization.
+We believe that sales and marketing expenses will increase in absolute dollars during the remainder of 2014 as compared to the first six months of 2014 due to an expected increase in payroll and related costs as a result of continued headcount growth in our sales and marketing organization.